plotly/public-health/tutorials/infant-mortality-index.md

 ![Colors](../screencasts/infant-mortality/dashboard/colors.png)

-*Text*, the third settings option, allows you to control all things text, including font color, family, and size, as well as header styles and text box styles.
+*Text*, the third option, allows you to control all things text, including font color, family, and size, as well as header styles and text box styles.
 Again, like the Colors tab, some values are defined.
 However, here, we'll set the *Font Family* to **Raleway**.
 Make the header font larger by selecting **1.6em** in the *Header Font Size* and, additionally, change the *Header Font Weight* to **300**.

 ![Text](../screencasts/infant-mortality/dashboard/text.png)

 In *Layout*, you have the option of setting the page layout as either a dashboard or a report.
 Here, we'll leave it as the default dashboard setting.
 The last settings category, *Filter*, provides you with the option to enable or disable the Search Bar or the Crossfilter feature.
-For this tutorial, leave the *Search Bar* as-is but lets enable the *Crossfilter* feature by selecting **enable** (for more information about this feature see the next section).
+For this tutorial, leave the *Search Bar* as-is but let’s enable the *Crossfilter* feature by selecting **Enable** (for more information about this feature see the next section).

 ![Filter](../screencasts/infant-mortality/dashboard/filter.png)